19pa1a0476/genpactHomeInsuranceProject/README.md

 # genpactMinorProject

-This is a Home Insurance developed by me from the scarch.
+This is a Home Insurance Project developed by me from the scarch.